AliGates915/DSA_JavaScript_LeetCode/Array in JS/README.md

 };
 ```
 ## 80. Remove Duplicates from Sorted Array II
 ### Given an integer array nums sorted in non-decreasing order, remove some duplicates in-place such that each unique element appears at most twice.
-The relative order of the elements should be kept the same.Input: nums = [1,1,1,2,2,3]
+The relative order of the elements should be kept the same.
+Input: nums = [1,1,1,2,2,3]
 Output: 5, nums = [1,1,2,2,3,_]

 ```javaScript